-It is recommended to take supplement containing 10 micrograms of vitamin D during autumn and winter, and throughout the year for those who are not often outdoors.
+It is recommended to take supplements containing 10 micrograms of vitamin D during autumn and winter, and throughout the year for those who are not often outdoors.

 Taking more than 100 micrograms (4,000 IU) a day could be harmful to your health.
-This applies to adults, children, the elderly, and those who are pregnant or breastfeeding.2
+This applies to adults, children, the elderly, and those who are pregnant or breastfeeding.6

 What are 7 of the most common symptoms of vitamin D deficiency?

-Vitamin D deficiency is strongly linked to muscle weakness in ageing adults.3 Legs can feel heavy and it can feel difficult to stand up and climb stairs, all of which make falls and fractures an increased risk.
+- Weak muscles Vitamin D deficiency is strongly linked to muscle weakness in ageing adults.7 Legs can feel heavy and it can feel difficult to stand up and climb stairs, all of which make falls and fractures an increased risk.
 Vitamin D also helps our bodies absorb calcium to keep bones, muscles and teeth healthy, making it even more important to keep topped up.

-People who are tired all the time, especially older adults, may not suspect a vitamin D deficiency could be draining their energy.
-Increasing vitamin D levels have been seen to improve signs of fatigue.5
+- Fatigue People who are tired all the time, especially older adults, may not suspect a vitamin D deficiency could be draining their energy.
+Increasing vitamin D levels have been seen to improve signs of fatigue.9

 7 commons symptoms of Vitamin D deficiency are: